 The Brighter Future

-- Stop buying new technologies, or settle on new ones and plan to stick with them at least five years.
+• Stop buying new technologies, or settle on new ones and plan to stick with them at least a few years.

 These are only a few ideas.
 I would love to hear your ideas.
 That is where real answers begin to emerge.
 When we accept that something is not working and want to make it better.